Orbital railways in London: History

 The situation changed drastically with the creation of Transport for London as a single body with overall responsibility for transport in London.
 During Ken Livingstone's term as Mayor of London, TfL exploited the potential in the neglected peripheral rail routes and started to plan a complete orbital rail system by joining these routes together (albeit with no plan for a single fully orbital service).
-The new system was eventually launched as the London Overground, and work continues to complete the orbital route as more lines are added to the system.
-The eventual London Overground network will (by 2013) cover a route which bears a striking resemblance to the Outer Circle line with the East London line extension and South London line being used to complete the loop.
+The new system was eventually launched as the London Overground, and by 2012 it covered a route which bears a striking resemblance to the Outer Circle line, with the East London line extension and South London line being used to complete the loop.